AstraZeneca/KAZU/docs/curating_a_knowledgebase.rst

 In Kazu, we take the following approach:

 1. Generate synonym candidates from the raw ontology to build a putative list of terms we might want to use.
-Synonyms are generated via the ``synonym_generator`` parameter of :class:`kazu.modelling.ontology_preprocessing.base.OntologyParser`, which can then be retrieved via the method :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.generate_synonyms`\.
+Synonyms are generated via the ``synonym_generator`` parameter of :class:`kazu.ontology_preprocessing.base.OntologyParser`, which can then be retrieved via the method :meth:`kazu.ontology_preprocessing.base.OntologyParser.generate_synonyms`\.
 The generated strings can be retrieved from :attr:`kazu.data.data.SynonymTerm.terms`\.
 2. Build a pipeline from this list, execute this pipeline over a large corpora of target data, and explore the results to get a sense of which terms are 'noisy'.
 We recommend loading json serialised versions of :class:`kazu.data.data.Document` into a MongoDB instance for this,